teanalab/myscope-sequential-analysis/README.md

 ### Prerequisites

 The following python packages are required to run our program:
-* [keras](https://keras.io/) - The Python Deep Learning library
-    * Keras uses the following dependencies:
+* [keras](https://keras.io/) - The Python Deep Learning library.
+Keras uses the following dependencies:
     * numpy, scipy
     * yaml
     * HDF5 and h5py (optional, required if you use model saving/loading functions)
     * Optional but recommended if you use CNNs: cuDNN.
 * [TensorFlow](https://maven.apache.org/) - Used TensorFlow in backend:
 * [hmmlearn](https://hmmlearn.readthedocs.io/en/latest/) - Simple algorithms and models to learn HMMs (Hidden Markov Models) in Python.
 * [imblearn](http://contrib.scikit-learn.org/imbalanced-learn/stable/api.html#module-imblearn.over_sampling) - API for over and under sampling.